-- After the device is activated, you should properly keep the password. - You can duplicate the password to the IP cameras that are connected with default protocol.
+- After the device is activated, you should properly keep the password. - You can duplicate the password to the IP cameras that are connected with default protocol. - The available password resetting functions may vary according to different models.

 - When you have enabled Export GUID, continue to export the GUID file to the USB flash driver for the future password resetting. - When you have enabled Security Question Configuration, continue to set the security questions for the future password resetting. - When you have enabled Reserved E-mail Settings, continue to set the reserved email for the future password resetting.